globaltravelreport/global-travel-report/content/articles/1-discover-pragues-luxury-a-perfect-getaway-for-aussies.md

 ---
 title: 'Discover Prague''s Luxury: A Perfect Getaway for Aussies'
-summary: "
-  Prague, with its enchanting streets and majestic historical sites, has always been a bucket-list destination for many.
-Now, it's even more appealing ..."
+summary: ' Prague, with its enchanting streets and majestic historical sites, has always been a bucket-list destination for many.
+Now, it''s even more appealing ...'
-date: '2025-04-26T12:30:45.818Z'
+date: '2025-04-07T13:48:55.774Z'
 country: Czech Republic
 type: Luxury
 imageUrl: 'https://images.unsplash.com/photo-1488085061387-422e29b40080'